INTERVIEW WITH ROBERT SMITH

 Q. Don’t you think that the ‘great artist’ is a worn out concept?

 We often fall back to the argument that ‘everything is Art’, that ‘everyone is an artist’ but we need greater nuance in those kind of discussions.
 When I started writing about Art I realised that the number of artists in any history book is only a few hundred over several centuries, but they’re who we mean when we talk about Art and Art history.
 That means just one or two artists per year over the five centuries since the Renaissance, and that is quite a dramatic statement, but I think it’s true.
 It therefore begs the question of how today there can be hundreds of thousands of artists, and what exactly it is they are doing.
-I tend to hold to the idea that Art is Art when it is historically significant and everything else is a form of creative expression but not necessarily Art.

 Q. When did you start playing music?